DikshantBadawadagi/FSD/README.md

    - Sends messages in real-time between users.
    - Depicts **online status** and **typing indicators** when a user is active and typing.
    - Chat messages are stored persistently in **MongoDB**, allowing users to view past conversations.
+   - Could also share media files from one user to another in real time
+   - Shows Typing when two people are having conversation

 3. **User Posts**
    - Users can create posts, which other users can like and comment on.